The ‘Hamilton’ musical is getting released early on Disney Plus

 With many of its upcoming releases delayed, Disney is now moving up the release of the “Hamilton” movie by over a year.

 The professional recording of Lin-Manuel Miranda’s hit Broadway musical (which retells the life of Alexander Hamilton and his role in American history) will now arrive on Disney Plus on July 3, 2020, according to Deadline.
-That’s 15 months before the formerly planned theatrical release on October 15, 2021.
+That’s 15 months before its planned theatrical release on October 15, 2021.

 Thomas Kail, the show’s director, shot three live performances by the original Broadway cast back in 2016.
 The footage was later edited together into one recording.